 - Improve Your Search, a module from our library research intensive, Unabridged On Demand

 Searching often means thinking in someone else's language, whether it's the librarians who created HOLLIS's subject vocabularies, or the scholars whose works you want to find in JSTOR, or the people of another era whose ideas you're trying to find in historical newspapers.
 The Search Vocabulary page on the general topic guide for literary studies is a great place to start for subject vocabularies.

 DON'T search in just one place

-- A scholarly index such as the MLA, LION, or the IMB
+- A subject-specific scholarly index, such as the MLA International Bibliography, LION (Literature Online), or the IMB (International Medieval Bibliography)

 DO look beyond the library's collections